Complexity of Digital Quantum Simulation in the Low-Energy Subspace: Applications and a Lower Bound: Introduction

 we can ensure that the expected simulation error in the low-energy subspace below $\Delta$ for the qDRIFT algorithm is bounded by $\epsilon$, i.e., $\norm{(V-\E[U])\pdl}\leq\epsilon$.
 Moreover, if we choose the Trotter number

 then with probability at least $1-\chi$, we can guarantee that the simulation error for a single product $U$ is bounded by $\epsilon$. \end{theorem}

 We leave the full proof for \Cref{thm:qDRIFTLow} in \Cref{sec:Rand}. \Cref{thm:qDRIFTLow} provides the step complexity (Trotter number) required for simulating low-energy states of $k$-local spin Hamiltonians both in the expectation case and in the case when one needs to ensure the performance of every single simulation unitary $U$ with high confidence.
-Compared to the step complexity for implementing the qDRIFT algorithm in the full Hilbert space, the above theorem indicates that we can expect an improvement concerning the dependence on system size $n$ as long as the strengths for each individual interaction term being $J=o(n)$, which can be satisfied by most of the spin models.
+Compared to the step complexity for implementing the qDRIFT algorithm in the full Hilbert space, the above theorem indicates that we can expect an improvement concerning the dependence on system size $n$ as long as the number of terms in each $H_l$ $M=\Omega(1)$, which can be satisfied by most of the spin models.
 Although the step complexity~\eqref{eq:qDRIFTLowExp} in expectation and the step complexity~\eqref{eq:qDRIFTLowProb} to control random fluctuations are no better than that for the low-energy simulation using standard product formulas, we remark that this deficiency originates from the disadvantage of qDRIFT in simulating $k$-local spins even in the full Hilbert space~\cite{chen2021concentration}.

 \paragraph{Random permutation.} Except for the qDRIFT algorithm, we consider the random permutation approach in simulating $k$-local Hamiltonians~\cite{childs2019faster}.
 While the qDRIFT approach implements random evolution on each term of the Hamiltonian, the random permutation approach randomly permutes the sequence of the terms in higher-order Suzuki-Trotter formulas.
 In particular, for any permutation in the permutation group $\sigma\in\cS_{L}$, we denote